cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - Testing of arm
     - Create Flowchart for VRrotations
     - Debugging further
+    - Double Check mapping for controllers omg

 - Removing all Rigidbodies and configurable joints from each rotation
     - changing the array to Gameobjects instead of rigidbodies
     - Adding rigidbody and configurable joints on the spot and set kinematic and collision detection
+        - got this working but doesnt fix the problem can keep it the way it is or revert doesnt really matter
+    - going to try using collision instead of trigger